spences10/mcp-memory-libsql/README.md

 ### Embedding Dimensions

-The embedding column type is created as `F32_BLOB(N)`, where `N` comes from `EMBEDDING_DIMS` (default 4).
-If you change `EMBEDDING_DIMS` for an existing database file, you should create a new database or run a manual migration, as automatic dimensionality migration is not performed.
+The embedding column is `F32_BLOB(N)`, fixed per database.
+On startup, the server detects the DB’s `N` and sets runtime behavior accordingly, adapting provider outputs via padding/truncation.
+Changing `EMBEDDING_DIMS` does not modify an existing DB; to change `N`, create a new DB (or migrate).
+Use the `health_check` tool to view the active `EmbeddingDims`.

 ### Transports: stdio and SSE